-- The "Show candidates" checkbox controls whether all detected sources are marked or not (as shown in the figure below).
-Additionally, if checked, then all the found objects are added to the pick log table when using the "Report" controls. - The "Draw type" parameter is used to choose the shape of the pick area to be drawn. - The "Radius" parameter sets the radius to be used when finding and evaluating bright peaks in the image. - The "Threshold" parameter is used to set a threshold for peak finding; if set to "None", then a reasonable default value will be chosen. - The "Min FWHM" and "Max FWHM" parameters can be used to eliminate certain sized objects from being candidates. - The "Ellipticity" parameter is used to eliminate candidates based on their asymmetry in shape. - The "Edge" parameter is used to eliminate candidates based on how close to the edge of the cutout they are.
+- The "Ellipticity" parameter is used to eliminate candidates based on their asymmetry in shape. - The "Edge" parameter is used to eliminate candidates based on how close to the edge of the cutout they are.
 NOTE: currently this works reliably only for non-rotated rectangular shapes. - The "Max side" parameter is used to limit the size of the bounding box that can be used in the pick shape.
 Larger sizes take longer to evaluate. - The "Coordinate Base" parameter is an offset to apply to located sources.
-Set to "1" if you want sources pixel locations reported in a FITS-compliant manner and "0" if you prefer 0-based indexing. - The "Calc center" parameter is used to determine whether the center is calculated from FWHM fitting ("fwhm") or centroiding ("centroid"). - The "FWHM fitting" parameter is used to determine which function is is used for FWHM fitting ("gaussian" or "moffat"). - The "Contour Interpolation" parameter is used to set the interpolation method used in rendering the background image in the "Contour" plot.
+Set to "1" if you want sources pixel locations reported in a FITS-compliant manner and "0" if you prefer 0-based indexing. - The "Calc center" parameter is used to determine whether the center is calculated from FWHM fitting ("fwhm") or centroiding ("centroid"). - The "FWHM fitting" parameter is used to determine which function is is used for FWHM fitting ("gaussian" or "moffat").
+The option to use "lorentz" is also available if "calc_fwhm_lib" is set to "astropy" in ~/.ginga/plugin_Pick.cfg. - The "Contour Interpolation" parameter is used to set the interpolation method used in rendering the background image in the "Contour" plot. - The "EE total radius" defines the radius (for encircled energy) and box half-width (for ensquared energy) in pixels where EE fraction is expected to be 1 (i.e., all the flux for a point-spread function is contained within). - The "EE sampling radius" is the radius in pixel used to sample the measured EE curves for reporting.

 The "Redo Pick" button will redo the search operation.
-It's convenient if you have changed some parameters and want to see the effect based on the current pick area without disturbing it.
+It is convenient if you have changed some parameters and want to see the effect based on the current pick area without disturbing it.

-It is customizable using ~/.ginga/plugin_Pick.cfq, where ~ is your HOME directory:
+It is customizable using ~/.ginga/plugin_Pick.cfg, where ~ is your HOME directory: